 El Gouna Egypt Travel Guide

-HRG is the main airport for travelers to El Gouna, approximately 30-40 minutes drive south.
+HRG is the main airport for travelers to The Gouna, about 30-ABOUT forty minutes drive south.
 It handles many international charter and scheduled flights, especially from Europe.
-EgyptAir operates daily flights from Cairo (CAI) to HRG, a connection for international travelers.
+EgyptAir operates daily flights from Cairo (CAI) to HRG, a connection for global travelers.

 Flight frequency to HRG increases significantly during the high season (October-April) due to stronger demand, with peak prices around holidays.
 Low season (June-August) sees fewer options but lower prices.
 Shoulder seasons (May, September) present a balance with decent availability and competitive prices.

 Hurghada International Airport has two terminals.
-Terminal 1 mainly handles international flights; Terminal 2 serves domestic and some foreign arrivals.
+Terminal 1 mainly handles international flights; Terminal 2 serves domestic and a few international arrivals.

-Currency exchange kiosks and ATMs are in the two terminals.
-A choice of duty-free shops, cafes, and restaurants offer refreshments and last-minute shopping.
+Currency exchange kiosks and ATMs are in both terminals.
+A selection of duty-free shops, cafes, and restaurants offer refreshments and last-minute shopping.

 Car rental desks are available.
-Major Egyptian mobile providers have booths in arrivals for area SIM cards with data packages, a recommended first step for connectivity.
+Major Egyptian mobile providers have booths in arrivals for area SIM cards with data packages, a recommended first a step towards connectivity.

 No direct train service for El Gouna or Hurghada.
-Closest major stations in Luxor or Cairo for connections.
+Closest major stations in Luxor or Cairo for transfers.

 Go Bus is a reputable company.
 Services from Cairo, Luxor, Alexandria to Hurghada.
 Economical option.